 The Effects of Caffeine on Performance in Sports

-Dr. Larry W. McDaniel Ed.D., Kyle McIntire, Carmyn Streitz, Allen Jackson, MS. Laura Gaudet PHD discuss critical issues related to the effects of caffeine on athlete's performance.
+Dr Larry W. McDaniel Ed.D., Kyle McIntire, Carmyn Streitz, Allen Jackson, MS. Laura Gaudet Ph.D. discuss critical issues related to the effects of caffeine on athlete's performance.

-Need For Study
+Need for Study

 Figure 1 shows a comparison of caffeinated drinks, many of which are used by athletes before a competition.

 The American Alliance for Health stated that there are three ways that caffeine may provide ergogenic effects.
-"First, the metabolic theory suggests that caffeine provides improved endurance due to an increased utilization of fat as fuel and a sparing effect on carbohydrate utilization.
+"First, the metabolic theory suggests that caffeine provides improved endurance due to increased utilization of fat as fuel and a sparing effect on carbohydrate utilization.
 Secondly, caffeine may increase the calcium content of skeletal muscle and enhance the strength of muscle contraction.
 Lastly, caffeine has a direct effect on the central nervous system as a stimulant, and this can help with fatigue, increased alertness, and increased muscle recruitment (Powers M, 2004, pg.
 4)".

 Summary of Findings

-The stimulant caffeine affects the brain which contributes to clearer thinking and greater concentration.
+The stimulant caffeine affects the brain, which contributes to clearer thinking and higher concentration.
 The purpose of this study was to investigate the effects caffeine has on athletic performance.
 An article published in the American Alliance for Health, Physical Education, and Recreation (2004) stated that "There appear to be three primary mechanisms by which caffeine might provide an ergogenic effect.
-First, the metabolic theory suggests that caffeine provides improved endurance due to an increased utilization of fat as a fuel and a sparing effect on carbohydrate utilization.
+First, the metabolic theory suggests that caffeine provides improved endurance due to increased utilization of fat as a fuel and a sparing effect on carbohydrate utilization.
 Secondly, caffeine may increase the calcium content of skeletal muscle and enhance the strength of muscle contraction.
 Finally, caffeine has direct effects on the central nervous system as a stimulant which may alter the perception of fatigue, increase alertness, and increase muscle recruitment.
-An endurance athlete may be more likely to consider using the first mechanism, while the latter two would more likely be used by athletes participating in strength and power competitions and events requiring arousal and alertness (Powers M, 2004, pg.
+An endurance athlete may be more likely to consider using the first mechanism.
+In contrast, the latter two would more likely be used by athletes participating in strength and power competitions and events requiring arousal and alertness (Powers M, 2004, pg.
 4)".

 Caffeine may be absorbed in several different ways and can be administered orally, through injections administered either subcutaneously or intramuscularly, or by suppositories.
-"The actions of caffeine throughout the body correlate positively with caffeine levels and the levels are governed by caffeine absorption, metabolism and excretion.
+"The actions of caffeine throughout the body correlate positively with caffeine levels, and the levels are governed by caffeine absorption, metabolism and excretion.
 Caffeine is absorbed efficiently through the gastrointestinal tract after oral administration with about 100% bioavailability (Sinclair & Geiger, 2000, pg.
 2)".

-Speed/Power in Long Term Exercise
+Speed/Power in Long-Term Exercise

 There have been few studies conducted to evaluate the effects caffeine has on speed or endurance event.
 Early studies found improvements in activities such as repeated jumping, bench stepping, cycling, and treadmill tests.
 Researchers have studied elite skiers on a 20-23 km course at both high and low altitude.
 The ingestion of caffeine resulted in faster performance times at the halfway mark and the finish line.
-The total time was about 55-67 minutes while caffeine resulted in times of 33 and 101 seconds faster for low and high altitudes.
+The total time was about 55-67 minutes, while caffeine resulted in times of 33 and 101 seconds faster for low and high altitudes.

-Endurance in Short Term, Intense Exercise
+Endurance in Short-Term, Intense Exercise

-Power in Short Term, Intense Exercise
+Power in Short-Term, Intense Exercise

 About the Authors

 Larry W. McDaniel Ed.D. is an Associate Professor of Exercise Science at Dakota State University Madison, SD.
 USA.
-Dr. McDaniel was a First Team All-American football player (USA Football), a Hall of Fame Athlete, and Hall of Fame Wrestling Coach.
+Dr McDaniel was a First Team All-American football player (USA Football), a Hall of Fame Athlete, and Hall of Fame Wrestling Coach.

 Allen Jackson, M. Ed. is an Assistant Professor of Physical Education and Health at Chadron State College in Chadron, Nebraska (USA) who is well known for his presentations and publications at international conferences focusing on Leadership, Curriculum, and Health.

-Dr. Gaudet is well known for her publications and presentations at international conferences focusing on various topics in the field of psychology.
+Dr Gaudet is well known for her publications and presentations at international conferences focusing on various topics in the field of psychology.